Mining Structures (Analysis Services - Data Mining)

 However, after you destroy the cache, you will not be able to add new models to the mining structure.
 If you add a new mining model to the structure, or change the properties of existing models, you would need to reprocess the mining structure first.
 For more information, see Processing Requirements and Considerations (Data Mining).

 Viewing Mining Structures

 You cannot use viewers to browse the data in a mining structure.
-However, in SQL Server Data Tools (SSDT), you can use the Mining Structure tab of Data Mining Designer to view the structure columns and their definitions.
+However, in Visual Studio with Analysis Services projects, you can use the Mining Structure tab of Data Mining Designer to view the structure columns and their definitions.
 For more information, see Data Mining Designer.

 If you want to review the data in the mining structure, you can create queries by using Data Mining Extensions (DMX).
 For example, the statement

 SELECT * FROM <structure>.CASES returns all the data in the mining structure.
 To retrieve this information, the mining structure must have been processed, and the results of processing must be cached.